erin-rtfm/doc-templates/Template - README: Documentation Development.md

 - `Any other links that are helpful for a beginner on your project`

 # Contribute Documentation
 You do not need permission to clone the `Project` repo.
-Please pull it down, take a look at the code, [fork](https://git-scm.com/book/en/v2/GitHub-Contributing-to-a-Project#_forking_projects), and so on as you wish.
+Pull it down, take a look at the code, [fork](https://git-scm.com/book/en/v2/GitHub-Contributing-to-a-Project#_forking_projects), and so on as you wish.

 If you want to add documentation or code back into the project, create or update the necessary files and submit a [pull request](#pullrequests).
 You also don't need permission to submit a pull request.